1999 Houston Astros season: August—October

+Final regular-season game at the Astrodome

 The Astros won their final regular-season contest at the Astrodome on October 3, 9–4 over the Los Angeles Dodgers, while also clinching a third consecutive National League Central division title in record-setting fashion and with style.
 Hampton became the first 22-game winner in club history, while Biggio extended his club-record 56th double.
 Daryle Ward also doubled, driving in runs with the bases loaded in the first inning to begin the scoring.
-Afterwards, members of the 1965 club appeared and were honored along with an All-Time Astros Team before a jubilant crowd.
 Tony Eusebio secured the final regular-season putout at the Astrodome.

+Following the game, members of the 1965 club appeared and were honored along with an All-Time Astros Team before a jubilant crowd.
 The first time in franchise history the Astros had won three consecutive division titles, they made history before yet another sellout crowd.
 In a season where standing-room only access became more commonplace than ever, Astros fans turned in yet another record-setting year of attendance, with 2.7 million, shattering the previous record set just the year prior, at 2.45 million.

 Performance overview

 Incorporating the 102-win campaign of the year prior, these Astros editions matched the 1979 (89 wins) and 1980 (93) outfits as the second period in franchise annals in which Houston won 89 or more contests successively.

 Having won a third division title—all consecutively—Dierker became the first manager to guide his rosters to these feats for the Astros, surpassing Bill Virdon (1980 and 1981 second-half division winner).
 The franchise record of three successive division titles was matched when the 2017, 2018, and 2019 squads each claimed an American League (AL) West title, and remained as the franchise record until Houston captured four successive AL West titles from 2021 to 2024.
 (Note: As part of the agreement to the sale of the club to Jim Crane in 2011, the Astros were reassigned to compete in the American League commencing with the 2013 season.)

+This Astros team established club records for home runs with 168 (surpassed 166 the previous season), 728 bases on balls (699 in 1969), and scored 823 runs which ranked second to the 1998 team (856).
+This iteration of the Astros sealed a final club record by hitting four grand slams in the Astrodome in one season, surpassing three hit each in 1970, 1985, 1989, and 1995.

 The accomplishments of the club two decades later and beyond notwithstanding, Dierker maintained a share of the club record as manager to lead his club to division titles—he was equaled by A. J. Hinch, who guided the 2017–2019 clubs, and Dusty Baker, leader of the 2021–2023 editions.
 In 2024, Joe Espada took over for Baker.

-Having slugged 42 home runs and swiped 30 bases, Bagwell repeated as an entrant into the 30 home runs—30 stolen bases club, (Note: 30–30 club) (first in 1997), and as the lone Astro thus far to have any such achievement.

-Bagwell also drew 149 bases on balls to eclipse the franchise record of 148 sustained by Jimmy Wynn in 1969.
-The 149 free passes led the major leagues, as well as Bagwell's 331 times on base, 143 runs scored and power–speed number of 35.0.